target is new

 Aurora mergt browser met device

 Deze dagen is Adaptive Path in het nieuws met een nieuw concept dat voor Mozilla Labs is gemaakt.
 In een aantal cheezy video’s met toelichting door Jesse James Garreth wordt het concept toegelicht.
 Wat ik (onder andere) interessant vind is de manier waarop browser en device samensmelten.
 Een puur voorbeeld van het ‘internet of things‘.
-Read the rest of this entry »
+Continue reading Aurora mergt browser met device

 Context gestuurd twitteren